qraimbault/vue-js-starter-scss/README.md

 ## Unit Testing

-Unit testing is handled using Jest, you can find an example in `src/components/Index/__tests__`.
+Unit testing is handled using Jest, you can find an example in `src/components/Index/Articles.spec.js`.
 They are run in the CI build system, using Travis-CI.

+You can place your stubs/mocks in `__test__` (`@Test`) directory when they are project-wide tests assets.

 ## License